markus41/portfolio/docs/architecture.md

 ## AutoGen Agents and Providers

 Team JSON files under `src/teams/` describe `RoundRobinGroupChat` configurations.
-Each agent entry specifies a `provider` such as `autogen_agentchat.agents.AssistantAgent` or `autogen_ext.models.openai.OpenAIChatCompletionClient`.
+Each agent entry specifies a `provider` such as `src.agents.roles.AssistantAgent` or `autogen_ext.models.openai.OpenAIChatCompletionClient`.
 When a team is loaded, these providers are instantiated and stitched together by AutoGen.

 OpenAI powered components (via `OpenAIChatCompletionClient`) are created using API keys provided by `src.config.settings`.
 The settings object reads values from environment variables and the relevant `.env` file.
 Whenever an AutoGen agent needs a model response, the provider invokes the OpenAI API to generate the next message.